adullact/puppet-freeipa/REFERENCE.md

 Data type: `Array[String]`

-Each element in this array is prefixed with '--forwarder' and passed to the IPA server installer.
+Each element in this array is prefixed with `--forwarder` and passed to the IPA server installer.

 Default value: []